Richard II #

 Against a change;

 Shakespeare frequently compares the affairs of state to that of husbandry.
 Order is very important and good governance depends on controlling weeds and plants that grow wild and out of control.
-They need pruning and shearing to demonstrate good maintenance:
+Even good plants need pruning and shearing to demonstrate good maintenance:

 Go, bind thou up young dangling apricocks,